aayushroopchandani/DocMind-AI-Intelligent-conversations-with-documents/README.md

   </a>
 </p>

 Glowing nodes, animated flow lines, zoom/pan, and clickable service details live on the hosted map.
-Static diagrams for the README are below; written deep-dives are in [`docs/architecture/`](docs/architecture/).
+Static diagrams for the README are below; written deep-dives are in [`docs/architecture/`](docs/architecture/) (including the [data analysis / research agent guide](docs/architecture/data-analysis-agent.md)).

 ### System overview